Fictizia/Master-en-Programacion-FullStack-con-JavaScript-y-Node.js_ed2/maribel/public/Class11_Exercises_VendingMachine.md

             }
         }
         else {
-            console.log("Sorry, the requested produc is out of stock.");
+            console.log("Sorry, the requested product is out of stock.");
         }
     }
     else {